Seamse/ci-project-one/README.md

 * **Social Media Footer**
 The social media footer is positioned at the bottom of every page,
 it contains the logos for Facebook, Instagram, Twitter and Youtube.
-Clicking on one of these opens the corresponding website in a new tab.
+Clicking on one of these opens the corresponding website in a new tab (as Barrenborough is fictional, they lead to each respective main page rather than the specific 'Halloween in Barrenborough' social media platforms).

 * **Color Scheme:**
 ![Hex value color scheme](assets/readme_images/colors.jpg)